lightning/bolts/08-transport.md

 Diffie-Hellman (ECDH) operations followed by a MAC check.

-The authenticated key agreement (`Noise_XK`) is performed in three distinct steps.
-During each "act" of the handshake the following occurs: some (possibly encrypted) keying material is sent to the other party; an ECDH is performed based on exactly which act is being executed, with the result mixed into the current set of encryption keys (`ck` the chaining key and `k` the encryption key); and an AEAD payload with a zero-length cipher text is sent.
+The authenticated key agreement (`Noise_XK`) is performed in three distinct steps (acts).
+During each act of the handshake the following occurs: some (possibly encrypted) keying material is sent to the other party; an ECDH is performed, based on exactly which act is being executed, with the result mixed into the current set of encryption keys (`ck` the chaining key and `k` the encryption key); and an AEAD payload with a zero-length cipher text is sent.
 As this payload has no length, only a MAC is sent across.
 The mixing of ECDH outputs into a hash digest forms an incremental TripleDH handshake.

 Using the language of the Noise Protocol, `e` and `s` (both public keys)